Skip to main content

 What Is the Program of All-Inclusive Care for the Elderly (PACE)?

-Not every older adult who is eligible for nursing home care is ready to make that step.
-That is where the Program of All-Inclusive Care for the Elderly, also known as PACE, comes in.
-Whether enrolled in a benefit program like Medicare or not, PACE is an option for older adults who require wraparound services that meet all of their daily needs while remaining in their community.
+That's where the Program of All-Inclusive Care for the Elderly, also known as PACE, comes in.
+Whether you or someone under your care is enrolled in a benefit program like Medicare or not, PACE is an option for older adults who require wraparound services that meet all of their daily needs while remaining in their community.

 What is a Program of All-Inclusive Care for the Elderly (PACE)?

-PACE is a care program covering a variety of needs for older adults who may otherwise be enrolled in nursing home care.1 The Centers for Medicare and Medicaid Services (CMS) regulate PACE programs run by public and private nonprofit organizations.
-In addition to regular meals, transportation and social services, PACE programs provide the following physical health and medical services for older adults who live at home or attend adult day health centers:2
+PACE is a care program covering a variety of needs for older adults who may otherwise be enrolled in nursing home care.1 A variety of public and private nonprofit organizations offer PACE programs, and The Centers for Medicare and Medicaid Services (CMS) regulate them.
+In addition to regular meals, transportation and social services, PACE programs provide a comprehensive set of physical health and medical services for older adults who live at home or attend adult day health centers.
+These include, but aren't limited to, the following:2

 Who is eligible for PACE?

-Older adults qualify for PACE if they are all of the following:1
+Older adults qualify for PACE if they meet all of the following requirements:1

-Once enrolled, PACE will provide Medicare and Medicaid enrollees with all of their covered services.4 PACE is only available for Medicaid recipients in 33 states and the District of Columbia.5 There are nearly 180 PACE programs and over 300 PACE centers in the U.S.6 PACE programs commonly distinguish themselves by the enrollees that they serve; for example, a Dual Eligible PACE or a Medicare Only PACE.
+Once someone joins PACE, the program will provide all of their Medicare- and Medicaid- covered services.4 Currently, PACE plans are only available for Medicaid recipients in 33 states and the District of Columbia.5 There are 194 PACE programs in the U.S., with 87,750 participants.6 PACE programs commonly distinguish themselves by the people they serve; for example, a Dual Eligible PACE or a Medicare Only PACE.
 Use Medicare’s search tool to find a PACE program near you.

 How do I enroll in PACE?

-There are limited spaces available in PACE programs.
-While PACE enrollment will differ dependingdepending on where you live, older adults should expect members of their local PACE program to meet with them and any caregivers in person to assess their health, social service needs and existing benefits.3 This helps PACE staff determine if they meet their state’s criteria for nursing home care and can safely live in their community.
-The assessment also helps PACE staff develop a personalized care plan and figure out how they’ll pay for services.
+There are limited spaces available in PACE programs, and teh enrollment process depends on where you live.
+In general, you can expect that members of your local PACE program will meet with you (and your caregivers, if applicable) in person to assess your health, social service needs, and existing benefits.3 This helps PACE staff determine whether you meet your state’s criteria for nursing home care and can safely live in your community.
+Your assessment also helps PACE staff develop a personalized care plan and figure out how you will pay for services.
 Participants are free to leave the PACE program at any time.4

-If you’re denied enrollment, your local PACE program is required to give you a written reason why and suggest other options for care.3
+If you’re denied enrollment, your local PACE program must give you a written reason why and suggest other options for care.3

 How much does PACE cost?